 You do not have to include pages of explanation.
 You should be able to provide a brief explanation in a couple of paragraphs.
 Using bullet points is encouraged.

 Rubric

+Add on your comments, or a table with the marks, or insert a picture of the tables from the draft pdf, or anything else that shares how you feel about what you got done in this “sprint”.
+The goal of this is to share where you are at with the backlog, none of this will lower your mark!

 Part 2 Step 2: 4 marks.
 I got this mostly done, but it won’t work for numbers more than 10 and I don’t know why.
+Library Integrations

+If documentation is needed for the integration, upload it below or provide the website URL to the documentation